 2. Networking Opportunity Being on a student film allows you to meet and make friends with the filmmakers of tomorrow.
 Just as student actors are interested in making contacts, so are student filmmakers.

 3. Practising your audition and "meet and greet" skills.
-Sometimes student filmmakers are just desperate to find actors - will take anyone!
-Certainly you may have to audition for a role, but sometimes in a student film, you can bypass this altogether.
+Networking and meeting new people is not easy for everyone.
+So it's great to be able to practise these skills while you're a student of acting.
+Meeting student filmmakers is a pretty non-threatening way to do it - and often there's a lot of enthusiasm from their end.
+Sometimes student filmmakers are just desperate to find actors - they will take anyone!
+Certainly, you may have to audition for a role, but sometimes in a student film, you can bypass auditions altogether.
 A student filmmaker may need to round up a number of characters and if you fit what they're looking for, you're in!
-So whether you have to audition or just apply, you get to practise these important industry skills on first contact.
+So whether you have to audition or just apply, you get to practise some important industry skills on first contact.

 4. Sometimes the part is written especially for you If you're a friend of a student filmmaker, they may write a part in their script with you in mind.
 Not only is that very flattering, it's also a great opportunity for you to give it what you've got.